Keshav0781/Data-Science-Portfolio/README.md

 ### 🚀 Repository Status & Notes

 This portfolio is **actively maintained**.
-To keep the repository lightweight and recruiter-friendly:
+To keep the repository lightweight and friendly:

 - Large generated files (processed data, feature CSVs, trained models) are **not committed**.
 - Each project provides scripts to **recreate all outputs locally** (`reports/`, `features/`, `models/`).